reciprocity/zenlib/README.md

 To start working with the library you'll need to have Node.js and npm installed on your system.

-#### Bootstrap packages
+#### Development setup

 First, you'll need to install all packages dependencies, interlink packages locally and build them.
-Run these commands to do it:

-`npm install && npm run bootstrap && npm run build`

-### Run storybook locally

-To run the storybook website locally you can do it by running
+Run `npm install` command from the root folder and also from `./packages/_storybook_`.

+You will need to run two separate terminal windows.
+In the first run go to root folder and run:
+1. `npm run bootstrap`
+2. `npm run build:watch`

+In the second terminal window go to `./packages/_storybook_` and run:
-`npm run storybook`
+1. `npm run storybook`

+Storybook now runs on `http://localhost:6006/` and all changes you make to any package/component are immediatelly reflected in the storybook.

+#### Componetn changes reflection in Storybook: In-depth
+Zenlib is a multi-npm-package repo (based on [Lerna](https://github.com/lerna/lerna)).
+Each component is it's own npm package.

+Command `./npm run bootstrap` is cruical here.
+It searches for all inter-repo package dependencies and replaces those packages with a symbolic link that shows directly to `dist` folder of each package.

+_For example if you go to `./packages/_storybook_/` and run `$ ls -la node_modules/@reciprocity` you should see `->` symbol after each folder name.
+It means the "folder" is actully just a pointer to some other folder eg: `file-dropzone -> ../../../file-dropzone`_

+So whenever `dist` folder of a package is rebuilt due to some changes (due to running `build:watch` command), this change will get picked up by a Storybook and you'll be able to see the changes immediatelly.

 #### Building packages

 After you change stuff in the component's source code, you'll need to build the packages so they're distributable.
 You can do that by running `npm run build`.
-Or if you want files to be watched so they build automatically after you make a change, you'll want to run `npm run build:watch` instead.

-_The storybook website will also watch for changes while it's running.
-So if you want to develop using hot reloading, you need to run the storybook website in one terminal, and `npm run build:watch` in another one._
+But since you're probabbly already running `npm run build:watch`, which rebuilds package on each change, there's no need to do this manual build.

 #### Reviewing component changes live in the Zengrc app

 It's useful to see how component's modifications look like in the actual app.
 The problem is that Zenlib is a separate repo.
 Package's versions are bumped when your PR gets merged, so this is when we could run `npm install` in Zengrc, to update components.
 But we would like to see our component in action during development, not only after it's merged.

 The idea is to substitute the actual installed folder in zengrc/frontend/node_modules with a symbolic link that's pointing to working folder of our component.
 Npm (yarn) do support such functionality out of the box!
 It's called `npm link`.
+Basically the same thing that `bootstrap` does within the Zenlib repo.

 _Note:
 - _These instructions apply if you're running frontend locally (outside the container) with frontend/yarn serve:local._